5/10/2024

 Gavin Fairweather

-Great, and then just lastly for me, term license and support, I've noticed at times it tends to run a little bit higher than your ARR would imply and this quarter it was a bit more notably ahead of what your ARR would imply.
-So can you speak to what's driving that out performance?
-Is there kind of some one-time support or things like that which are flowing through that line?
-It's one-time support and sometimes there's catch
+Great.
+And then just lastly for me, term license and support.
+I've noticed that at times it tends to run a little bit higher than your ARR would imply, and this quarter it was a bit more notably ahead of what your ARR would imply.
+So can you speak to what's driving that outperformance?
+Is there kind of some one-time support? or things like that which are flowing through that line.

 speaker

--up, there's catch-up transactions where the, we know they're gonna come in but they're not committed yet to coming in, just delays and then you get a catch-up in the quarter on that.
-So it just gets a little bit on the other side of it because we're catching it up.
+Sometimes there's catch-up transactions where we know they're going to come in, but they're not committed yet to coming in, just delays, and then you get a catch-up in the quarter on that.
+So it gets a little bit on the other side of it because we're catching it up.

 speaker